RasaHQ/rasa-demo/data/nlu/nlu.md

 - recommend me some [nlu](product) tools
 - where can i get data for the [nlu](product)
 - which tools can I use to create [nlu](product) data
+- i want a recommendation for an nlu data generation tool

 ## intent:nlu_info
 - I checked the documentation on [entity recognition](nlu_part) but I still don’t understand it